Jainism: The Four-Fold Community (Caturvidha Saṅgha)

+These duties became fundamental ritual activities of a Jain householder.
+Such as spreading the grain for the birds in the morning, and filtering or boiling the water for the next few hours' use became ritual acts of charity and non-violence.
+Samayika was used as a word for all spiritual activity including icon worship during medieval times.

+Ahimsa in Practice: The Jain Diet

 The practice of non-violence towards all living beings has led to Jain culture being vegetarian.
 Devout Jains practice lacto-vegetarianism, meaning that they eat no eggs, but accept dairy products if there is no violence against animals during their production.
 Veganism is encouraged if there are concerns about animal welfare.
 Jain monks, nuns and some followers avoid root vegetables such as potatoes, onions, and garlic because tiny organisms are injured when the plant is pulled up, and because a bulb or tuber's ability to sprout is seen as characteristic of a higher living being.
-Jain monks and advanced laypeople avoid eating after sunset, observing a vow of ratri-bhojana-tyaga-vrata.
+Jain monks and advanced lay people avoid eating after sunset, observing a vow of ratri-bhojana-tyaga-vrata.
 Monks observe a stricter vow by eating only once a day.

 Jains fast particularly during festivals.
 This practice is called upavasa, tapasya or vrata, and may be practiced according to one's ability.
 Digambaras fast for Dasa-laksana-parvan, eating only one or two meals per day, drinking only boiled water for ten days, or fasting completely on the first and last days of the festival, mimicking the practices of a Jain mendicant for the period. Śvētāmbara Jains do similarly in the eight day paryusana with samvatsari-pratikramana.
 The practice is believed to remove karma from one's soul and provides merit (punya).
 A "one day" fast lasts about 36 hours, starting at sunset before the day of the fast and ending 48 minutes after sunrise the day after.
-Among laypeople, fasting is more commonly observed by women, as it shows her piety and religious purity, gains merit earning and helps ensure future well-being for her family.
+Among laypeople, fasting is more commonly observed by women, as it shows their piety and religious purity, gains merit earning and helps ensure future well-being for their family.
 Some religious fasts are observed in a social and supportive female group.
 Long fasts are celebrated by friends and families with special ceremonies.

-Meditation
+Meditation - sāmāyika

-Jainism considers meditation (dhyana) a necessary practice, but its goals are very different from those in Buddhism and Hinduism.
+Jainism considers meditation (dhyana) a necessary practice, but it never has been a central practice.
 In Jainism, meditation is concerned more with stopping karmic attachments and activity, not as a means to transformational insights or self-realization in other Indian religions.

 According to Padmanabh Jaini, Sāmāyika is a practice of "brief periods in meditation" in Jainism that is a part of siksavrata (ritual restraint).
 The goal of Sāmāyika is to achieve equanimity, and it is the second siksavrata.
 The samayika ritual is practiced at least three times a day by mendicants, while a layperson includes it with other ritual practices such as Puja in a Jain temple and doing charity work.
 According to Johnson, as well as Jaini, samayika connotes more than meditation, and for a Jain householder is the voluntary ritual practice of "assuming temporary ascetic status".